rezvee6/cpp-learning/TESTING.md

 The simulator will:

 - Connect to the gateway on port 8080
-- Generate data from 4 ECUs: engine, transmission, brake, battery
+- Generate data from 4 ECUs: PCM-PowertrainControlModule, TCM-TransmissionControlModule, BCM-BrakeControlModule, BMS-BatteryManagementSystem
 - Send data every second (or custom interval)
 - Run for 60 seconds (or custom duration)